-During circle time pupils sit together with the teacher in a circle (usually on a carpet or mat on the floor) and reflect on different issues either moral, social or emotional.
+During circle time students sit together with the teacher in a circle (usually on a carpet or mat on the floor) and reflect on different issues either moral, social or emotional.

 Also behaviour aspects related to these subjects are discussed.
-Teachers relate as much as possible to situations that are relevant to the pupils or have happened recently.
-Pupils learn to listen to each other and respect other's points of view.
-This is also important to bond as a group, which is a continuous process with new pupils coming in and pupils leaving throughout the year.
+Teachers relate as much as possible to situations that are relevant to the students or have happened recently.
+Students learn to listen to each other and respect other's points of view.
+This is also important to bond as a group, which is a continuous process with new students coming in and students leaving throughout the year.

-The IPC includes a pupil's personal development as key to the primary school experience.
-The personal goals are abilities and characteristics that pupils will need to equip them for an ever-changing world.
-The personal goals embody the skills that we want to develop in our pupils.
-The values can be seen all round the school and the pupils use them for self evaluation of an activity or piece of work.
+The IPC includes a student's personal development as key to the primary school experience.
+The personal goals are abilities and characteristics that students will need to equip them for an everchanging world.
+The personal goals embody the skills that we want to develop in our students.
+The values can be seen all round the school and the students use them for self evaluation of an activity or piece of work.
 These personal goals are: